-The only thing that has improved in some crisis countries are relative unit labor costs.
-From Q3/2007 to Q2/2012, they came down by 8.6% in Greece, 6.2% in Portugal, and 9.9% in Spain, and increased by 1.6% in France and 1.9% in Italy.
+The only thing that has improved in some crisis countries are relative unit labour costs.
+From Q3/2007 to Q2/2012, they came down by 8.6 per cent in Greece, 6.2 per cent in Portugal and 9.9 per cent in Spain and increased by 1.6 per cent in France and 1.9 per cent in Italy.
 Some of these changes are larger than the respective reductions in the GDP deflators, but others even go in the wrong direction.

 However, caution is called for.
-For one thing, unit labor cost reductions improve the competitiveness only if, and to the extent that, they reduce a country's goods prices.
-If they don't, they do not improve the country's competitiveness.
+For one thing, unit labour cost reductions improve the competitiveness only if, and to the extent that, they reduce a country's goods prices.
+If they do not, they do not improve the country's competitiveness.
 They are instrumental variables at best, and by no means alternative measures of competitiveness as many seem to believe.

-For another, unit labor costs tend to improve during a crisis simply because jobs and firms with high unit labor costs are wiped out first.
-The improvement of the average unit labor cost of the surviving jobs therefore may be little more than a statistical artifact.
+For another, unit labour costs tend to improve during a crisis simply because jobs and firms with high unit labour costs are wiped out first.
+The improvement of the average unit labour cost of the surviving jobs therefore may be little more than a statistical artefact.

-When Germany suffered from its own euro crisis around 2003 and the Schröder government was forced to carry out painful social reforms, unit labor costs had improved due to the increasing mass unemployment that affected Germany.
+When Germany suffered from its own euro crisis around 2003 and the Schröder government was forced to carry out painful social reforms, unit labour costs had improved due to the increasing mass unemployment that affected Germany.
 Some observers had regarded this as a sign of improvement, arguing that the painful wage reductions that the Schröder reforms implied would no longer be necessary.
-In fact, however, instead of an improvement in competitiveness, it was the destruction of low-skilled jobs with low labor productivity relative to wages that had improved the statistics.
+In fact, however, instead of an improvement in competitiveness, it was the destruction of low-skilled jobs with low labour productivity relative to wages that had improved the statistics.

 A similar remark is appropriate for the improvements in the current accounts of the crisis countries.
 While everywhere exports and imports recovered after the Great Recession in 2009, in Q3/2012 exports were back on trend only in Ireland.
-In Spain and Portugal they were approaching the trend, but were still about 5% below it,5 while in Greece they were 26% below trend in Q1/2011.
+In Spain and Portugal, they were approaching the trend, but were still about 5 per cent below it, 4 while in Greece they were 26 per cent below trend in Q1/2011.
 The reason for the current account deficit improvements is primarily a strong decline in imports, which did not signal an improvement in competitiveness but was simply a result of the recession.
 Declining incomes and mass unemployment constituted an income effect that necessarily reduced imports.

-What southern Europe needs is not an income effect, but a substitution effect resulting from lower relative prices, because only such a substitution effect can reduce the current accounts structurally, i.e. through improvements in competitiveness rather than an increase in unemployment.
+What southern Europe needs is not an income effect, but a substitution effect resulting from lower relative prices, because only such a substitution effect can reduce the current accounts structurally, that is, through improvements in competitiveness rather than an increase in unemployment.
 Alas, as the above analysis showed, there is no evidence of such a development yet.